thisisrandy/catan-randomizer/README.md

 - **Robber & Pirate**:
   - Only the _EP_ pirate is used. **VARIATION**: Add the robber.
 When any action that would move the robber or pirate occurs, the initiating players gets to choose which they will move.
+The robber could even do things like prevent spice (_EP_) retrieval when occupying a spice village.
+Make sure to agree to all rules about where the robber can occupy and what it does on each hex type beforehand.
   - Per the _EP_ rules, the pirate can be placed on any sea hex except along the coastline of the _EP_ main island, including in the area around the _Far Islands_.
 Also, per the _EP_ rules, this _does not_ include border